michaelikoko/fullstackopen_exercises/part0/ex5.md

     Note right of browser: Response: [{ "content": "great", "date": "2023-06-16T21:47:49.797Z" }, ...]
     deactivate server

-    Note over browser: The Script file(spa.js) renders the data gotten from the server on the HTML page
+    Note over browser: The browser executes the callback function in spa.js that renders the notes
 ```